17 Top-Rated Attractions & Things to Do in Cappadocia

 Panoramic view over Red & Rose valleys

-Three particular cave churches to seek out within Rose Valley are the Kolonlu (Column) Church, where columns were hewn out of the rock; Haçlı (Cross) Church, with its mammoth cross carved into the cave ceiling; and the Üç Haçlı (Three Cross) Church, with its well-preserved ceiling carvings and interesting (though severely damaged) frescos.
+My favorite is the Kolonlu (Column) Church, with its columns hewn out of the rock.
+From there you can take the rock steps up onto the ridge and hike to the Haçlı (Cross) Church, with its mammoth cross carved into the cave ceiling, before heading north to the Üç Haçlı (Three Cross) Church, with its well-preserved ceiling carvings and interesting (though severely damaged) frescoes.

 Horse riding through this valley area is also very popular.
 Most rides are more suitable for intermediate riders rather than beginners due to the rocky terrain.